microsoft/praxxis/CONTRIBUTING.md

 to install the package, and be able to run from the command line

 ## Coding Standards
 All changes made should follow [the PEP 8 style conventions](https://www.python.org/dev/peps/pep-0008/).
-Any new source files should have a header with descriptive information about what the file does and what other files it depends on; see the current files for an idea of the expected level of detail.
+Any new source files should have a header with descriptive information about what the file does. see the current files for an idea of the expected level of detail.

 Overall, this project places a focus on useful, descriptive inline comments over block comments.
 The best changes will clearly document non-obvious sections of the code with inline or section comments.
 A single-line comment will suffice for most confusing sections or methods, at the programmer's discretion.